A father and his son carry firewood to their house in the winter.

 Refill bird feeders

-A bird feeder inspires engagement with nature and the great outdoors year-round.
-Feeding birds is a great way for kids to engage with nature, especially in the winter.
-If you have bird feeders, have children help maintain them by refilling them with bird seed.
+A bird feeder encourages children to engage with nature year-round.
+If you have bird feeders in your yard, you can ask your kids to help out by refilling them with bird seed.
 They’ll enjoy measuring and pouring the seed, especially when a small spill only means more seed for the birds.
 They’ll start spotting the birds feeding throughout the winter and end up alerting you when it’s time for a refill.
-This small job teaches them about their local ecosystem and helps them take active ownership of their house and environment.
+This small job teaches them about their local ecosystem and helps them play a role in taking care of the animals you share your neighbourhood with.

-In the days of text and email, nothing is more exciting than getting a letter in the mail—until you have to brave the cold to obtain it.
-Though the colder temps can be daunting, sending children to grab the mail out of the box or place it in is a simple and fun way to get them outside and moving––even if it’s just for a few minutes.
+Nowadays, nothing is more exciting than getting a letter in the mail!
+Sending children out to grab the mail out of your mailbox is a simple and fun way to get them outside and moving––even if it’s just for a few minutes.
 Have them race to the mailbox and back, or have a relay and retrieve only one piece at a time to bring to the finish line (you!).
-Regardless of whether you play Red Light, Green Light to the box or pass each piece off during a relay, grabbing the mail daily gets your kids involved in a daily task and helps them enjoy needed moments of outdoor time.
+Regardless of whether you play Red Light, Green Light to the box or pass each piece off during a relay, gathering the mail gets your kids involved in a daily task and helps them enjoy periods of outdoor activity.

 Clean porches

-Grass, snow, mud, and dirt from wind and shoes tend to collect on porches and entryways.
-Outdoor toys, balls, and sports equipment also show up in these areas if life is busy and kids have been hard at play with a rotation of toys.
-An easy chore for kids is to help them clear and clean this area.
-First, have them collect all the toys and anything else that has accumulated and take it to its correct place.
+Grass, snow, mud, and dirt tend to collect on porches and entryways.
+Outdoor toys, balls, and sports equipment also tend to show up in these areas!
+An easy chore for kids is clearing and cleaning this area.
+First, have your child collect all the toys and anything else that has accumulated and take each item to its correct place.
 Then, have them sweep the porch or entryway.
-If your child is old enough and can operate a leaf blower, having them blow the grass and dirt might be a welcome adventure rather than just using a broom.
+If your child is old enough and can operate a leaf blower, having them blow the grass and dirt might be a fun adventure rather than just using a broom.

 Gather sticks and fallen limbs

 Clearing the yard of any debris, such as sticks, small branches, or fallen limbs, after strong winds or a storm is an excellent opportunity to rope your kiddos in on the fun.
-As they help with yard work and pick up pieces, consider having them count the sticks and limbs as they gather them and make a fun competition out of seeing who can create the tallest pile.
-Combine all the piles at the end and let the children choose which dry and short pieces would be best for kindling when starting a fire.
+As they help with yard work, consider having them count the sticks and limbs they gather.
+You can make a fun competition out of seeing who can create the tallest pile!
+Afterwards, combine all the piles and let your kids choose which dry and short pieces would be best for kindling when starting a fire.

 Help haul firewood